syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/pointers.md

 ### Value changing event

-Invoked during a drag when the user is updating before a new value for the pointer by dragging
+Called during a drag when the user is updating before a new value for the pointer by dragging

-The `ValueChanging` event contains the following argument.
+The [`ValueChanging`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfGauge.XForms.Pointer.html#Syncfusion_SfGauge_XForms_Pointer_ValueChanging) event contains the following argument.

 * `NewValue` : Gets the new pointer value, which is updated while dragging.
 * `OldValue` : Gets the old value of the pointer, which is updated by pointer dragging.